federatedops/GroupVAN-SDK/SECURITY.md

 ## Contact

-For any security concerns, please email: security@groupvan.com
+For any security concerns, please contact your GroupVAN Integration Specialist.